BookingBug/dev.bookingbug.com/docs/rest-api/queuing.md

 ## Queuers

 The default live queue (queuers) is where all the action happens.
-The API method below will show you all your customers (queuers) being served or in the queue in the queue.
+The API method below will show you all your customers (queuers) being served or in the queue.

 <pre>GET /api/v1/admin/{company_id}/queuers</pre>